atsamd-rs/atsamd/README.md

 * Timers
 * ADC

-#### Flashing

-At the moment, probe-rs does not support these newer chips, however, this can be overriden by forcing probe-rs to treat the chips as ATSAME5x chips.
-This can be done with the `--chip` argument

-**Example:**

-* 64 pin - `cargo flash --chip ATSAME53J20A`
-* 100/128 pin - `cargo flash --chip ATSAME54P20A`

 ### Examples

 The BSPs include examples to quickly get up and running with the board.
 Building the examples